 I wrote the following tunes, except where noted.
 See lyrics page for, well, the lyrics.
-Alernately, the lyrics will follow each tune.
-Or maybe we will end up with both the lyrics on a separate page and the song page with lyrics for each tune.
+And, the lyrics will follow each tune on this page.

 Aim High